 Even now that introversion is becoming “popular”, it’s still largely misunderstood.

 There’s Nothing Wrong with having Introvert Symptoms

 Introversion is simply one end of a spectrum of major personality traits, specifically in the realm of expression.

 Watch this interesting TED Talk: The Power of Introverts.

 How we choose to portray ourselves in the world determines whether we’re introverted or extroverted, as per the Myers-Briggs Type Indicator (MBTI).
-Introverts tend to:
+Introvert Symptoms tend to:

 - Dislike too much social contact, considering it draining.

 - Nest, creating a small circle of tightly-knit friends.

 - They dislike overstimulation.

 Note that this doesn’t mean all introverts are extremely self-aware, or that extroverts are clueless as to their own behavior.
 These are traits that usually lean towards one side more than the other, they’re not automatically given personality traits based on whether someone is largely introverted or extroverted.